• Skip to primary navigation

 • Will you lose your current prescription drug coverage if you enroll in Medicare Part D?
 If so, will that affect your spouse or dependent children covered under the plan?

 • Is your current prescription drug coverage “creditable?”
 In other words, is it as good as or better than Part D?
-If so, it’s up to you whether or not to switch.
+If so, it’s up to you whether to switch.
 If it isn’t creditable, you’ll need to enroll in Part D or face a late enrollment penalty with your monthly premium when you do eventually sign up.

 Part D and employer group coverage